hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/multi-tenancy-management.md

 | seed | string | The seed used to derive the key material for the wallet. | No |
 | name | string | The name of the wallet. | Yes |

-If the `seed` parameter is not provided, the wallet will be created with a randomly generated seed.
+If not providing the`seed` parameter, the wallet will get created with a randomly generated seed.

 Request Example: